 The overall plan consists of a multi-year, multi-million-dollar project to effect a major reconstruction of the historic Brunswick County Courthouse and former city hall building.
 The construction and operation of the proposed new art center will come at no cost to the taxpayers.
 Funding for the project will be raised through a variety of grants, corporate sponsorships, and private giving programs.

-A separate non-profit board of trustees will be established during the next few months to become the legal agency to manage the funding and oversee construction.
+A separate non-profit board of directors will be established to become the legal agency to manage the funding and oversee construction.
 The membership of this board will be selected from various stakeholders throughout the greater Southport community.

 Up Your Arts contracted with Lisle Architecture and Design to produce the architectural renderings below.
 We hope you will be as excited about the possibilities as we are.